Environmental direct action in the United Kingdom

-The modern environmental direct action movement in the United Kingdom started in 1991 with the formation of the first UK Earth First! group for a protest at Dungeness nuclear power station.
-Within two years, there were fifty Earth First! groups and activists linked with other parties in the road protest movement.
+The modern environmental direct action movement in the United Kingdom started in 1991 with the formation of the first UK "Earth First!" group for a protest at Dungeness nuclear power station.
+Within two years, there were fifty Earth First groups and activists linked with other parties in the road protest movement.
 There were large camps at Twyford Down and the M11 link road protest.
 By 1997, the Government had decided to reduce its road-building plans by two thirds.

 After this success, the environmental movement then took on local struggles such as fighting a quarry at Stanton Moor and opposing a new runway at Manchester Airport.
 It grew to include different groups such as Camps for Climate Action, Plane Stupid, Reclaim the Streets, Rising Tide and The Land is Ours.
 In the 2010s, new groups emerged such as Extinction Rebellion, and Grow Heathrow camps protesting against HS2.
 In the early 2020s there were series of actions by Insulate Britain, Tyre Extinguishers and Just Stop Oil.

 Earth First!

-The Earth First!
-(EF) movement in the United Kingdom started in 1991 with a protest at Dungeness nuclear power station in Kent.
-From its inception, Earth First! was committed to direct action techniques from the group's inception, with support for only nonviolent ecotage.
+The Earth First (EF) movement in the United Kingdom started in 1991 with a protest at Dungeness nuclear power station in Kent.
+From its inception, Earth First was committed to direct action techniques from the group's inception, with support for only nonviolent ecotage.

-Earth First! consisted of a loose collection of groups and activists with no central organisation.
+Earth First consisted of a loose collection of groups and activists with no central organisation.
 After two years, there were fifty such groups, protesting in numbers not seen since the 1980s peace movement.
-The first Earth First! action focused around the importation of tropical hardwoods, with a protest at Liverpool docks in 1992.
-This action coincided with the Earth First! roadshow, in which a group of activists toured the country.
+The initial Earth First action focused around the importation of tropical hardwoods, with a protest at Liverpool docks in 1992.
+This action coincided with the Earth First roadshow, in which a group of activists toured the country.

 Most actions were organised by individual groups and attended by people from other groups in the movement, some of them wore distinctive colours.
 Co-ordination happened through various publications including Do or Die, the Earth First!
 Action Update and later SchNEWS.
 Activist met at regular Earth First gatherings.

 Road protest camps

-Earth First! groups, together with many other groups, then became involved in the road protest movement, as an attempt to reverse the Government's road-building programme.
+Earth First groups, together with many other groups, then became involved in the road protest movement, as an attempt to reverse the Government's road-building programme.
 The first major road protest happened at Twyford Down where a permanent protest camp was set up in late 1992 to oppose the construction of a new section of the M3 motorway.
 The Dongas tribe arose from this camp.

 The first tree-sits (occupations of trees) happened at Jesmond Dene in Newcastle in 1993, organised by the Flowerpot Tribe.